barrykyla/FaceDetection/README.md

 posses.
 I hoped this project put in persepctive the actual "privacy" we have, and created this project as a metaphore for our lives today.

+My original inspiration was based off of a mask from the small country of Burkino Faso, and was used in religious ceremonies.
+I felt as though I could go deeper so had done research on other masks of the area.
+I also chose the colors based off of the Bejing Opera masks.
+I did this in order to include some of my own culture as well.